jsmillie7/quick-portfolio/instrument_mgr.md

         self()
 ```
 Ultimately, the Calendar is built from the Equipment.history[xx].expiration class variables.
 Keeping two points of reference allows for rebuilding the calendar if something happens to the public Outlook calendar.

+> Note: Adding a discrepency indicator between the Outlook calendar and the instrument due dates at program launch would be useful to show if the public, shared calendar was inadvertently changed by an onlooker.

 #### Step 4: Equipment Maintenance Sticker Generation
 The last task I am going to highlight from this software development was to find a way to generate a few different types of stickers that could be formatted to fit on a 4"x2" label that could be automatically printed from our networked label printer.
 Maintenance stickers were historically handwritten by members of QA with varying levels of legibility and accuracy.
 Since accurate maintenance information is required to be on the instruments per ISO 17025:2017, an incorrect label could jeopardize the laboratory accredation.
 Automating the label creation would eliminate any human-error.
 Using the pypi module [ReportLab](https://pypi.org/project/reportlab/), the program generats a pdf sticker.